digital-asset/docs.daml.com/docs/2.7.1/docs/canton/architecture/identity.rst

 **************************

-Every synchronization domain requires a shared and synchronized knowledge of identities and their associated keys among all participants and domain entities as the synchronisation protocol is built with the principle that provided the same data, all validators must come verifiably to the same result.
+Every synchronization domain requires a shared and synchronized knowledge of identities and their associated keys among all participants and sync domain entities as the synchronization protocol is built with the principle that provided the same data, all validators must come verifiably to the same result.

-The service that establishes this shared understanding in a domain is the *Identity Providing Service* (**IPS**).
-From a synchronisation protocol perspective, the IPS is an abstract component and the synchronisation protocol only ever interacts with the read API of the IPS.
-There is no assumption on how the IPS is implemented, only the data it provides is relevant from a synchronisation perspective.
+The service that establishes this shared understanding in a sync domain is the *Identity Providing Service* (**IPS**).
+From a synchronization protocol perspective, the IPS is an abstract component and the synchronization protocol only ever interacts with the read API of the IPS.
+There is no assumption on how the IPS is implemented, only the data it provides is relevant from a synchronization perspective.

-The participant nodes, the sequencer and the mediator have a local component called the *Identity Providing Service Client* (**IPS client**).
-This component establishes the connection to the IPS of the domain to read and validate the identity information in the domain.
+The participant nodes, the sequencer, and the mediator have a local component called the *Identity Providing Service Client* (**IPS client**).
+This component establishes the connection to the IPS of the sync domain to read and validate the identity information in the sync domain.

-The IPS client exposes a read API providing aggregated access to the domain topology information and public keys provided by the IPS of one or more domains.
+The IPS client exposes a read API providing aggregated access to the sync domain topology information and public keys provided by the IPS of one or more sync domains.

-The identity providing service receives keys and certificates through some process and evaluates the justifications, before presenting the information to the IPS clients of the participant or domain entities.
+The identity providing service receives keys and certificates through some process and evaluates the justifications, before presenting the information to the IPS clients of the participant or sync domain entities.
 The IPS clients verify the information.
-The local consumers of the IPS client read API trust the provided information without verifying the justifications, leading to a separation of synchronisation and identity management.
+The local consumers of the IPS client-read API trust the provided information without verifying the justifications, leading to a separation of synchronization and identity management.

 Requirements
 ============

-The identity providing service describes the interface between the identity management process and the synchronisation functionality.
+The identity providing service describes the interface between the identity management process and the synchronization functionality.
 It satisfies the high-level platform requirement on :ref:`identity information updates <identity-information-updates-hlreq>`.
-The following requirements are written from the perspective of the IPS client, i.e., the synchronisation layer components.
+The following requirements are written from the perspective of the IPS client, i.e., the synchronization layer components.

 * **Mapping of Parties to Participants**.
 I can query the state at a certain time and subscribe to a stream of updates associating a known identifier of a